Skip to main content

 • Proofreading — paste in something you wrote and ask it to check for mistakes

-ChatGPT works best when you give it clear instructions.
-Here are a few tips:
+ChatGPT works best when you give it clear, detailed instructions.
+Here are some simple tips that make a big difference:

 Be Specific

-Instead of typing "Tell me about dogs," try "What are the best dog breeds for seniors living in apartments?"
+Instead of typing "Tell me about dogs," try "What are the best dog breeds for seniors living in apartments who want a calm, small dog?"

 The more detail you give, the more useful the answer will be.
-Think about what you would tell a helpful assistant if they were sitting next to you.
+Imagine you are giving instructions to a helpful stranger — the more context they have, the better they can help you.

 Ask Follow-Up Questions

 You do not have to get everything perfect in one message.
-Have a conversation:
+Have a natural back-and-forth conversation:

 • "That is helpful, but can you give me cheaper options?"

-• "Can you explain that last part again?"
+• "Can you explain that last part again more simply?"

-• "Now write that as a bullet-point list."
+• "Now organize that into a numbered list."

 Tell It How You Want the Answer

-You can guide the format of the response:
+You can guide the format and style of the response:

 • "Give me a short answer in two or three sentences."

-• "Explain this like I am talking to my 10-year-old grandchild."
+• "Explain this like I am a complete beginner."

-• "Write this in a formal tone for a letter."
+• "Write this in a formal tone for a letter to my landlord."

 Start a New Chat When You Change Topics

-Each conversation keeps its own history.
+Each conversation keeps its own memory.
 If you are switching from recipe help to travel planning, it is best to start a new conversation by clicking the "New Chat" button.
-This helps ChatGPT give you more focused answers.
+This helps ChatGPT give you more focused, relevant answers.

 ChatGPT comes in two versions: